On Track to Bath for Post-16 students

 On Track to Bath is for students who are academically able and whose background may make them less likely to go to a leading university.
 Some of these students may not be considering going to university at all.

 How your students benefit

-On Track to Bath will improve your students' attainment and develop their higher-order thinking and academic study skills.
+On Track to Bath will improve your students' attainment and develop their independent learning and research skills.

 It will also help your students to make an informed choice about their university course.
 They will get a taste of university by spending time on campus.

 Your students take part in many activities throughout Years 12 and 13.
 During this time, they will get:

 - first-hand experience of life at university (including a four-day residential stay on campus)

 - regular sessions to introduce new ideas, enhance their subject knowledge, broaden their understanding and help them to achieve the grades that they need at A Level

 - opportunities to develop their independent learning and research skills through a project on a topic of their choice

 - practical research experience to equip them for success in the Extended Project Qualification and prepare them for university study